CAMB-DSbD/cambproject-docs/README.md

 This repo contains some of the documents produced by the camb project.

+### HowToBootMorelloBoardWithCheriBSD_ver22.12.pdf

-### HowToBootMorelloBoardWithCheriBSD_ver22.12.pdf: shows how to install the cheriBD operating system on a Morello Board form a memory stick.
+ shows how to install the cheriBD operating system on a Morello Board form a memory stick.

+###  morelloBoardBootingProcedure.pdf

-###  morelloBoardBootingProcedure.pdf:   shows the flow diagram of the booting procedure of the Morello Board to pass capabilities.
+shows the flow diagram of the booting procedure of the Morello Board to pass capabilities.

 ### TERIOS_KianCross_PhilDissertation_Jun2023.pdf

-# Corresponding author
+### Corresponding author
 carlos.molina@cl.cam.ac.uk
 Computer Lab, University of Cambridge.